denten-books/plain-text/2-device.md

 colleague.
 The story of Turing machines has been told before in many guises, but never with an eye towards literary machines that nevertheless occupy a central place in the early development of modern computing.
-To confront the computer as a literary device, one must first understand its peculiar relationship to universal Turing machines.
+To confront the computer as a literary device one must first understand its peculiar relationship to universal Turing machines.
 I would like to frame the discussion by drawing two further as yet unexplored historical genealogies that lead to Turing's seminal essay on computable numbers: the first